bihealth/sodar-server/docs_manual/source/dev_install.rst

 With the required external components running in Docker, you can set up and run the SODAR Django server and other local components.

-1. Set Up the Repository
+1. Set up the Repository
 ------------------------

 First, clone the ``sodar-server`` repository and install the OS dependencies